Route timetables

 Please note: Ring trains run at 15-minute intervals through the night on Friday and Saturday and take about 75 minutes to circle due to the waiting time for connecting trains.

-The S46 connects the radio city of Königs Wusterhausen in the Brandenburg county of Dahme-Spreewald via Schöneweide, the Südring, and the Südkreuz regional and regional train station.
+The S46 connects the radio city of Königs Wusterhausen in the Brandenburg county of Dahme-Spreewald via Schöneweide, Neukölln, and the Südkreuz regional and regional train station.
 Shortly after passing the exhibition grounds, the train makes its final stop at Westend.
 The line runs every 20 minutes.
 On Saturday and Sunday, between 12:00 PM and 8:00 PM, this line will be shortened and runs only as far as Tempelhof.
 Trains between Königs Wusterhausen and Südkreuz depart every 30 minutes at night on Friday and Saturday.

 The S47 runs from Spindlersfeld via Schöneweide and Neukölln to the Hermannstraße station and connects to lines: S41, S42, S45, S46, and U8.
 The line runs every 20 minutes.
 Starting at approx. 8:30 p.m., trains on this line run only between Spindlersfeld and Schöneweide.
 Trains run between Spindlersfeld and Schöneweide every 30 minutes on Friday and Saturday nights.

-The S7 connects Ahrensfelde to Potsdam via Lichtenberg’s viaduct.
-It runs through the heart of Berlin with stops at the Friedrichstraße and Berlin Hauptbahnhof and continues parallel to the AVUS through Grunewald exposing a short view of Wannsee.
-The line operates until about 9:00 p.m. at 10-minute intervals, eventually reducing running time to every 20 minutes.
-Route service is offered from Monday to Saturday evening between Ahrensfelde and Westkreuz every 10 minutes.
-Trains run every 30 minutes through the night on Friday and Saturday.
+The S7 connects Ahrensfelde to Potsdam via Lichtenberg.
+It runs through the heart of Berlin with stops at Friedrichstraße and Berlin Hauptbahnhof and continues through Grunewald exposing a short view of Wannsee.
+At Ostkreuz there are connections to numerous S-Bahn lines (S3, S41, S42, S5, S7, S8 and S85) and regional services (FEX, RE1, RE2, RE7, RE8, RB12, RB23, RB24, RB25, RB26 and RB32).
+The line runs every 20 minutes and operates at 10-minute intervals during the day until about 9:00 p.m.
+From Monday to Friday during peak times, the S75 will be extended to Ostbahnhof every 20 minutes.
+Between Wartenberg and Warschauer Straße, trains run every 30 minutes through the night on Friday and Saturday.

 The S75 runs from Wartenberg via Lichtenberg and Ostkreuz to Warschauer Straße.
 Ostkreuz’s station offers connections to numerous lines of regional trains (RE1, RE2, RE7, RB12, RB14, RB24, RB25, and RB26) and S-Bahn lines (S3, S41, S42, S5, S7, S8, and S85).
 Trains run every 20 minutes, and route service is shortened during peak hours on Monday through Friday from Wartenberg to Lichtenberg.
 Rush hour trains run every 10 minutes.
 Trains depart every 30 minutes between Wartenberg and Warschauer Straße through the night on Friday and Saturday.